tracmo/open-tls-iot-client/README.md

 ### Introduction

-Looking for a secured tool to control your IoT device, like a garage door.
+Looking for a secure tool to control your IoT device, such as a garage door?
 This is it.
-This open source project is co-sponsored by [Care Active Corp](https://careactive.ai/) The goal is to build an end-to-end **highly** secured MQTTs communication to control an end IoT device.
+This open source project is co-sponsored by [Care Active Corp](https://careactive.ai/).
+The goal is to build an end-to-end **highly** secure MQTT communication to control an IoT device.
 The target is to build a mobile app that has the following features:
 * Use only X.509 to authenticate and secure the communication
 * Support Root CA authentication
 * Support Face ID or Touch ID
-* Prevent Middle-Man Attack
+* Prevent Man-in-the-Middle Attack
 * No need to set a NAT port forward for the end IoT device

 ![Conceptual Architecture](https://github.com/tracmo/open-tls-iot-client/blob/main/images/figures/Secured-MQTT-Page-1.png?raw=true)